turingschool/curriculum/source/topics/cli.markdown

 - `/bin` (the top-level `bin` directory)

 If you type `zomg` in your terminal window, your computer will go to the first place in your path, and look for an executable file there named `zomg`.

-So:
+{% terminal %}
+$ zomg
+{% endterminal %}

+So first it looks in:

 ```plain
 /usr/bin/zomg
 ```

-Then, since it doesn't find it there, it goes to the next place, and tries
+Then, since it doesn't find it there, it goes to the next place, and tries:

 ```plain
 /usr/local/bin/zomg